ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 That's [a constrained Array extension](https://littlegreenviper.com/miscellany/swiftwater/swift-extensions-part-three/), and we use it to look up Attributes (Characteristics and Services, in our case) in an Array by their [`CBUUID`](https://developer.apple.com/documentation/corebluetooth/cbuuid)

-What we did, was add a subscript that accepts a String as its argument, and then scans the Array, comparing the IDs, until it finds the one for which we're searching.
+What we did, was add a subscript that accepts a [`String`](https://developer.apple.com/documentation/swift/string) as its argument, and then scans the Array, comparing the IDs, until it finds the one for which we're searching.

 Note that we use the "colon" (":") qualifier.
 That means "[`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute)" *or any subclass of [`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute).* Since [`CBService`](https://developer.apple.com/documentation/corebluetooth/cbservice) and [`CBCharacteristic`](https://developer.apple.com/documentation/corebluetooth/cbcharacteristic) are both subclasses of [`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute), this will apply to either one of them.

-Basically, it treats the Array like a `[String: `[`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute)] Dictionary.
+Basically, it treats the Array like a `[`[`String`](https://developer.apple.com/documentation/swift/string)`: `[`CBAttribute`](https://developer.apple.com/documentation/corebluetooth/cbattribute)`]` Dictionary.
 Not super-efficient, but we don't need it to be.
 It will make the code we're about to write a lot simpler, by allowing us to search the built-in Arrays using [`CBUUID`](https://developer.apple.com/documentation/corebluetooth/cbuuid) Strings.

 We also have a cached "[`question`](https://github.com/LittleGreenViper/ITCB/blob/9237ba70ba2cc074fdc19bca52aecf44176e66b6/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L128)" property (I normally advise against caching Bluetooth values, but this is really the best way to do this, while keeping this code simple).
 This will hold our outgoing question String.